top of page

 • 4 min read

-A Merchant of Record (MoR) is the legal entity that is considered the seller to the end customer—it’s the name that typically appears on the customer’s card/bank statement and it takes responsibility for the transaction, including handling refunds and chargebacks and other payment-related liabilities.
+A Merchant of Record (MoR) is the legal entity that is considered the seller to the end customer.
+It’s the name that typically appears on the customer’s card or bank statement.
+The MoR takes responsibility for the transaction, including handling refunds, chargebacks, and other payment-related liabilities.

 merchant of record in cyprus